 TSC Institutional Effectiveness Process

+a.)
 Strategic planning allows the institution to develop a long-term direction and focus.
 As a result, this process serves as the framework for continuous planning at TSC.
 This allows for the development of objectives by the president, derived from the institutional goals identified in the five-year Strategic Plan.
-These objectives serve as key priorities to be addressed within the next year to ensure that TSC’s mission is fulfilled.
 In summary, strategic planning serves to identify the intended purpose, direction, and expected outcomes of the College.

 Institutional Research to Inform Planning

 Planning and improvement decisions are the result of the analysis of both outcome metrics and feedback provided by students and other institutional constituents.
 The Texas Higher Education Coordinating Board (THECB) requires the submission of record level student, faculty, and courses at the beginning and then at the end of each institutional semester.
 The THECB uses student record level data to track student progress, movement between institutions, and post-graduation outcomes.